DoroJosh/ternary-search-tree/README.md

 - **Pull Request**: Open pull requests should be reviewed before merging into the `development` branch.

 ## Implementation on HPC structure
-The script used to run this project on the HPC is available under the file name 'jobscript_tst.slurm'.
-Note, in the script, the number of nodes and tasks were not specified because we used the default option (one node and one task)
+- The script used to run this project on the HPC is available under the file name 'jobscript_tst.slurm'.
+Note, in the script, the number of nodes and tasks were not specified because we used the default option (one node and one task).
+- To allow the packages matplotlib and OOBTree to be used, we created a virtual environment (ve).
+In this environment, we downloaded both packages.